To see 360-degree images (panorama), please click

 Click here to search or visit burials in the Beheshtiyeh (Khavaran) Cemetery

-The cemetery was designed by the Russian architect Badanski.
-The construction was overseen by the late Jahangir Banayan, with Loghman Mikael and Davoud Alghanian serving as supervisors.
-Yosef Hendizadeh and Eshagh Nowbahar provided invaluable assistance in the execution of this important project.
+The initial architect was a Russian named Badanski.
+The construction was carried out by the late Jahangir Banayan, with assistance from Loghman Mikael and Davoud Elghanian as supervisors.
+Yosef Hendizadeh and Eshagh Nowbahar also provided valuable assistance in executing this important project.

-An intriguing aspect of this cemetery is the section dedicated to Polish Jews.
-It serves as the final resting place for those who sought refuge in Iran during World War II to escape persecution and save their lives.
+A notable feature of this cemetery is the Polish Jewish section, which serves as the burial place for Polish Jews who sought refuge in Iran during World War II.

-The cemetery includes a hall that was reconstructed in 2004 by the Tehran Jewish Committee.
-During reconstruction, a large cistern was discovered under the hall, which was turned into a museum of old gravestones gathered from across Iran.
+The cemetery has a meeting hall that was renovated in 2004 by the Tehran Jewish Committee.
+During the renovation, a cistern was discovered under the hall.
+After its restoration, the authorities decided to create a museum dedicated to samples of ancient gravestones from all over Iran.

 Click here to visit other burials of the Beheshtiyeh Tehran (Khavaran) Cemetery.